EfronLevel/object-editor-for-spatial-content/README.md

 # OESC
-OESC is a custom unity window that allows you to manipulate objects, skyboxes, player transform and view based on timestamps of a videoplayer in VRChat.
+Object Editor for Spatial Content or OESC is a custom unity window that allows you to manipulate objects, skyboxes, player transform and view based on timestamps of a videoplayer in VRChat.